 Nicotine is highly addictive, and poses health risks, particularly for young people.
 Pregnant women can transfer nicotine to their developing fetus, which can be toxic.
 The evidence is also suggestive that nicotine exposure during adolescence may have lasting adverse consequences for brain development.

-E-cigarettes and similar products are not regulated by the U.S. Food and Drug Administration (FDA), although the FDA has issued a proposal to regulate them.
-There is no federal regulation over e-cigarette design, marketing and use.
+The U.S. Food and Drug Administration (FDA) has issued a rule to regulate the sale and manufacture of e-cigarettes (and some other tobacco products), which will go into effect on August 8, 2016.
 North Carolina – along with some other states and local governments – has decided to extend its tobacco sale to minor laws to include e-cigarettes.
 North Carolina has also placed a tax on the consumable nicotine solution used in e-cigarettes (often called e-juice).

 While new studies are forthcoming on e-cigarettes, significant questions remain regarding their safety and impact on the patterns of traditional tobacco use.
 Some studies have shown potentially harmful ingredients and other concerns.
 So far, studies on the safety and health impact of these products and their use as a tobacco cessation aid, have had mixed results.